usharesoft/appcenter-docs/end-user/en/source/pages/migration/automatic-migration.rst

 You can use the ``Lift & Shift`` tab on the ``Migrations`` page to complete a migration automatically.
 When you run an automatic migration, you cannot modify any of the elements of the system (this is also referred to as "black box migration").

-.. note:: Automated migration using ``Lift & Shift`` is only supported for Linux and for the following target platforms: K5, Microsoft Azure, OpenStack, SUSE Cloud, VMware Vcenter.
+.. note:: Automated migration using ``Lift & Shift`` is only supported for Linux.

 .. note:: White box migration using the ``Lift & Shift`` tab is not currently possible.
 Refer to :ref:`migration-scan` if you want to run a white box migration.